coreinfrastructure/best-practices-badge/docs/assurance-case.md

    but the data is sufficiently low value, and there aren't good alternatives for low value data like this.
    This isn't as bad as it might appear, because we prefer encrypted channels for transmitting all emails.
-Our application attempts to send messages to its MTA using TLS (using `enable_starttls_auto: true`), and that MTA (SendGrid) then attempts to transfer the email the rest of the way using TLS if the recipient's email system supports it (see <https://sendgrid.com/docs/Glossary/tls.html>).
+   Historically our application attempts to send messages to its MTA using TLS (using `enable_starttls_auto: true`), and that MTA then attempts to transfer the email the rest of the way using TLS if the recipient's email system supports it (see <https://sendgrid.com/docs/Glossary/tls.html>).
    This is good protection against passive attacks, and is relatively decent protection against active attacks if the user chooses an email system that supports TLS (an active attacker has to get between the email MTAs, which is often not easy).
+   More recently we're using `enable_starttls: true` which *forces* email to be encrypted point-to-point.
-   If users don't like that, they can log in via GitHub and use GitHub's forgotten password system.
+   If users don't like that, they can log in via GitHub and use GitHub's system for dealing with forgotten passwords.
    The file `config/initializers/filter_parameter_logging.rb`
    intentionally filters passwords so that they are not included in the log.
    We require that local user passwords have a minimum length